 - 2-3 tablespoons refined coconut oil or vegetable oil ($0.42)

 - Add the masa harina and salt to a mixing bowl and combine.
 Then, pour in 1 ½ cups of warm water to start and mix together using your hands.

 - Knead the dough to form a ball that's sticky enough to stay together, but not coming off on your hands.
-Add more dough or more water to achieve a texture similar to play-dough.
+Add more flour or water to achieve a texture similar to play-dough.
 Keep the dough covered with a tea towel.

-- Break off pieces of the masa dough to form small balls (about 55 g each, or the size of a golf ball).
+- Break off pieces of masa to form small balls (about 55 g each, or the size of a golf ball).
 Roll each piece of dough between your palms until smooth.
-Cover all the dough balls with a tea towel on your counter or plate.

 - Prepare salsa verde and salsa roja, or just one kind.
 Prep the other garnishes as well.
 Tip: prepare all toppings beforehand to save time.

 - If you have a tortilla press, cut a zip lock bag into 2 pieces that will fit into the press.
 Open the press and place a ball of dough in the center on a piece of plastic.
 Place the other plastic piece on top and close the press down to form tortillas slightly thicker than normal (about ⅛-inch thick).

 - If you don't have a tortilla press, place your ball of dough between the same 2 pieces of plastic on your counter.
 Press the dough down with the bottom of a baking dish or flat plate.

 - Preheat a cast-iron skillet or comal up to medium.
 Cook each tortilla for about 60 seconds on the first side, or until brown spots are forming and the edges are curling up.

 - Flip and press down on the tortilla lightly until it starts to puff up, about 80-90 seconds.
 Remove from heat and keep warm while you continue cooking the other tortillas.